 It's hard to compare Faira to other discount brokers, thanks to its varied levels of service.

-Unlike most flat-fee MLS listing platforms, Faira Free doesn't charge any upfront fees.
+Flat fee MLS services typically cost less than $500.
+Faira Free doesn't charge any upfront fees.
 But you will pay a 0.5% platform fee if your home sells.
 And if the transaction occurs off Faira's platform, you'll incur an additional 1% fee on top of that.

 Of the three tiers, Faira One is the most similar to other discount brokerage services that we've reviewed.
 Discount brokers provide customers with some or all of the services offered by a traditional real estate agent but usually offer a lower rate.